Kim@BirthingDays.com | 541-733-4002

 Here are some tips to help make things a little easier:

 Let Your Baby Decide How Often and Long

 This is something a lot of moms have a hard time with because they are always told to feed their baby every 2-3 hours.
 Your baby knows their needs better than you do at first.
 It is important to not deny your baby food because it hasn’t been 2-3 hours.
 Also, there is no need to wake up a sleeping baby if 3 hours have passed.
 Let your baby sleep and feed them when they wake up.

 Let your baby decide how long to nurse.
 A lot of time I hear people say babies need to nurse 15-30 per side.
 This isn’t the case.
 Remember your baby knows how much he or she needs.
 Don’t worry if your baby only nursed for 10 minutes or if the nursing session lasts for 45 minutes or longer.
 Some babies are fast eaters and some like to take their time.

 Let’s face it, you will be spending A LOT of time nursing your baby!
 It is important that you find a place that is going to be comfortable for you and your baby.
 Most of the time this is in a comfortable chair or on the couch during the day and in your bed at night.
 Having a nursing station set up is very helpful.

 Some of the things I suggest you have are:

 This can help you bring your baby to your breast without having to sit in a weird position.
-You don’t want to be leaning over or sitting funny because you may be there for a long time and no one like to to get a kink in there neck or back.
+You don’t want to be leaning over or sitting funny because you may be there for a long time and no one likes to get a kink in their neck or back.

 This is nice to have just in case your baby spits up or if you start leaking breast milk while nursing.